Geriatric Medicine Fellowship Program

 The Wright State University Boonshoft School of Medicine Geriatric Medicine Fellowship established in 2008 is structured to train physicians to be leaders in caring for the elderly.

 Two fellows are accepted annually and are expected to start in July; however, accommodations for off-cycle trainees will be considered.
-Applications for the fellowship are due by April 1 to be considered for a July start date.
-Please contact us by phone or e-mail to get directions for submitting your application.
+Applications for the fellowship are accepted through ERAS, with the timetable available on the NRMP website.

 To educate culturally diverse students, residents, and fellows who become excellent physicians and who incorporate the principles of geriatric medicine into their practices by focusing on generalist training that is integrated, supported, and strengthened by specialists and researchers, all of whom value patient-focused care, community service, and research, and have passion for improving health in their communities.